xyrox2/buildpack-elixir/README.md

 ## Credits

-&copy; Akash Manohar under The MIT License.
+&copy; Roman Lewin based on work of Akash Manohar under The MIT License.
 Feel free to do whatever you want with it.